LaunchCodeEducation/web-fundamentals/studios/flicklist/6/README.md

 ### Modify FlickList to Store Movie Ratings

-- Change `main.py`'s `Movie` class to have a ratings property
+- Change `main.py`'s `Movie` class to have a ratings property.
+Make this a string property, since it will hold values `'*'`, `'**'`, `'***'`, and so on.
-- Drop the table using the Python shell.
-First, import `db` and `Movie` as we did above, then use the command `db.drop_all()` since you have just changed the model and therefore need to delete this table and create a new one.
+- Drop the `movie` table using the Python shell.
+After starting up the shoell, import `db` and `Movie` as we did above, then use the command `db.drop_all()`.
+Since you have just changed the model, we'll need to recreate the table from scratch.
-- Reinitialize your database and recreate the table by reenacting the [Python shell session](#initialize-your-database) again
+- Reinitialize your database by running `db.create_al()`, as we did above.
+- Update `get_watched_movies` to return all unwatched movies in the database, as a list of `Movie` objects.
+It currently returns a static list of movies.
+- Refactor the `rating.html` template so that it works when `movies` is a list of `Movie` objects, rather than a list of strings.
-- Change `main.py`s behavior so that when a user rates a movie it actually stores the rating using the column/property you just added
+- Change the behavior of the `rate_movie` function in `main.py` so that when a user rates a movie it actually stores the rating using the column/property you just added.
 - Display the stored ratings on the ratings page by pre-populating the select box with each movie's old rating, if there is a rating for the movie (see the `TODO` in `ratings.html`).
 The `selected` attribute of the `option` tag will come in handy.
 Read more about it at [w3schools](https://www.w3schools.com/tags/att_option_selected.asp).

 ### Give Yourself a Hand